YLuin-Nie/SameTeamAppFull/README.md

 # SameTeamAppFull – Family Chore and Reward Management System

 **SameTeamAppFull** is a full-stack web application that helps families collaborate by assigning chores, tracking progress, and rewarding children.
-It features team management, user authentication, role-based dashboards, a point system, and chore/reward tracking, all backed by a robust ASP.NET Core API and a React.js frontend.
+It features team management, user authentication, role-based dashboards, a point system, and chore/reward tracking.

+This upgraded version replaces localStorage with a secure and scalable architecture using an **ASP.NET Core API** hosted on **Azure App Service**, and an **Azure SQL Database** for persistent data storage.
+The React.js frontend communicates with the cloud-hosted backend through secure RESTful endpoints.

 ---

 ## 🛠 Technologies Used

 ### Frontend
-- React.js
+- React.js (deployed on Vercel)
 - React Router
 - Axios
 - FontAwesome
 - CSS / Custom Components

 ### Backend
-- ASP.NET Core Web API
+- ASP.NET Core Web API (hosted on Azure App Service)
 - Entity Framework Core
-- SQL Server
+- Azure SQL Database
 - JWT Authentication
 - Swagger for API Testing